Tag Archive | African blue basil

 dragonfly

 We concentrate instead on creating an “indoor oasis”, untroubled that the quiet stillness outside the door is not what Mother Nature had intended.
-No birds chirping or warbling…no cicadas or katydids…no lizards leaping for their dinner…nowhere for the dragonfly to land.
+No birds chirping or warbling… no cicadas or katydids… no lizards leaping for their dinner… nowhere for the dragonfly to land.

 Yes, we need more nature in our lives.
 By cultivating a relationship with the natural world, there’s more than just a pretty sight beyond the living room windows.
 There’s life.
 Birds will continue to follow million-year-old migration paths.
 Mason bees and swallowtail butterflies will secure homes for their young.
 And there will be less talk of scarcity.

 Need to feel better?
 Try gardening!
+Just being outside—in nature—can lift your spirits.

-1. A Garden of Annuals for Bees and Butterflies
+A Garden of Annuals for Bees and Butterflies

 marigolds for bees and butterflies